profandyfield/statisticsadventure.com/content/solutions/_index.md

 ---
-title: Solutions
+title: JIG:SAW's  Puzzles Solutions

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: JIG:SAW Puzzles

 # Page summary for search engines.
-summary: An adventure in statistics jig:saw puzzle solutions
+summary: An adventure in statistics end-of-chapter solutions

 # Date page published
 date: 2022-02-10